dev-sec/ansible-collection-hardening/README.md

 ![devsec.os_hardening](https://github.com/dev-sec/ansible-os-hardening/workflows/devsec.os_hardening/badge.svg)

-## Looking for the old ansible-mysql-hardening role?

-This role is now part of the hardening-collection.
-You can find the old role in the branch `legacy`.

 ## Description

 This role provides security configurations for MySQL and its derivates.
 It is intended to set up production-ready MySQL instances that are configured with minimal surface for attackers.
 Furthermore it is intended to be compliant with the [DevSec MySQL Baseline](https://github.com/dev-sec/mysql-baseline).